daedadev/good-readme-generator/README.md

 # Good Readme Generator

 ## Description
 In this project I was given the assignment of creating a program using node that would accept the users input and, through a series of questions, take the responses and generate a Readme file using correct formatting. <br> This program is to be used as a quick and easy way to create a Readme file for a new project.
+This Readme file was generated using this program!

 ##### Table of Contents
 [Installation](#installation)<br>